Anuradhagoel/dbt-pipeline-monitor/README.md

 Silent pipeline failures are one of the most common pain points in data engineering.
 By the time a stakeholder notices something is wrong, it's already too late.
 This project automates the detection and explanation of failures so the data team always knows first.

-This same pattern is used at scale by companies like Airbnb and Netflix — the difference is they use Airflow instead of cron and PagerDuty instead of terminal output.
+This same pattern is used at scale by companies like Airbnb and Netflix-the difference is they use Airflow instead of cron and PagerDuty instead of terminal output.
 The core logic is identical.

 ## Tech Stack